• Skip to primary navigation

 • Use small zucchini as they have more flavor and do not contain too many seeds.

-• If your shrimp are already cleaned, add them at the end.
+• If your prawns are already cleaned, add them at the end.
 The reason I add them at the beginning and then remove them is to get the juices from the shells and heads.
-If they are already peeled there is no purpose in cooking them earlier.
+If they are already peeled, there is no purpose in cooking them earlier.

-• Don't overcook the shrimp, once they are pink remove them from the stove
+• Don't overcook the prawns.
+Once they are pink, remove them from the stove

 zucchini shrimp pasta on a serving dish